 4.2.1.
 Estimation results

+To examine the effects of intergenerational support on mental health, we conducted a hierarchical regression analysis (Table 3).
 Multicollinearity diagnostics revealed no serious concerns, with a mean VIF of 1.63 and all individual VIF values below 5.0, indicating no serious multicollinearity concerns.
 Table 3 reports the empirical results examining the effects of intergenerational support from children on the mental health of rural older parents.
 The analysis employs a hierarchical regression approach: column (1) includes only the core explanatory variables, columns (2), (3), and (4) sequentially incorporate demographic characteristics, objective health status, and household characteristics, and column (5) adds regional fixed effects.
+The model fit statistics at the bottom of Table 3 show the change in R² (ΔR²) at each step.
+Adding demographic characteristics in Model 2 increased R² by 0.069, which was statistically significant (p < 0.001).
+The inclusion of health status in Model 3 led to a much larger increase of 0.204 (p < 0.001), indicating that health status explains a substantial portion of the variance in mental health.
+Adding household characteristics in Model 4 produced a small and non‑significant increase (ΔR² = 0.019, p = 0.111).
+Finally, including regional fixed effects in Model 5 increased R² by 0.012, which was statistically significant (p < 0.001).
+Overall, demographic and health factors are the strongest contributors to the explained variance in mental health.

 The regression coefficients for emotional support are statistically significant at the 1% level across all columns, indicating that emotional support constitutes a critical factor in maintaining the mental health of the elderly.
 After incorporating control variables, the regression coefficient of emotional support decreased from 1.3941 to 0.6427, remaining statistically significant at the 1% level.
 This indicates that, with other factors remaining unchanged, each one-unit increase in emotional support from children is associated with an average increase of 0.6427 points in mental health scores of the elderly.
 Financial support only achieved statistical significance after incorporating regional fixed effects, indicating that its positive effect on mental health of rural elderly is mediated by local economic conditions, while the regression coefficient instrumental support failed to show statistical significance.
 The first research hypothesis of child-to-parent intergenerational support enhances the mental health of rural elderly has therefore been partially validated.

 4.2.2.
 Treatment of endogenous variables—Instrumental variable analysis